-In 2002, Taylor began a seven-year association with the band Pink Martini.
-With this eclectic ensemble, he has appeared on Late Night with Conan O'Brien, The Late Show with David Letterman, at the Hollywood Bowl with the Los Angeles Philharmonic and in venues ranging from nightclubs to concert halls across North America.
-He can be heard on Pink Martini's 2006 release, Hey Eugene.
+A fan of many styles of music, Mr. Taylor had a seven-year association with the band Pink Martini.
+With this unique ensemble, he appeared on "Late Night with Conan O'Brien," "The Late Show with David Letterman," at the Hollywood Bowl with the Los Angeles Philharmonic, and in nightclubs and theaters across North America.
+He can be heard on Pink Martini's studio release, "Hey Eugene.”

-Active as a teacher of both cello and chamber music, Taylor serves on the faculty of the DePaul University School of Music.
-He has also been a faculty member at Roosevelt University's Chicago College of Performing Arts and Northwestern University's National High School Music Institute, and he has led classes on pedagogy and orchestral repertoire at the University of Michigan.
-Taylor holds a bachelor of music degree and a performer's certificate from the Eastman School of Music, where he won the school's Concerto Competition and performed as soloist with the Eastman Philharmonia.
-His master of music degree is from Indiana University.
-Taylor's primary teachers have been Janos Starker and Paul Katz.
+Mr. Taylor holds a Bachelor of Music degree and a Performer's Certificate from the Eastman School of Music, where he won the school's concerto competition and performed as soloist with the Eastman Philharmonia.
+His Master of Music degree is from Indiana University.
+His primary teachers have been János Starker and Paul Katz.